maciejhirsz/logos/book/src/contributing.md

 In any case, GitHub is the place-to-go for anything related to contributing.

-Below, we provide a few help pages (or links) to content that can help you understand Logos' internals and how you can submit a contribution.
+Below, we provide a few help pages (or links) that can help you understand Logos' internals and how you can submit a contribution.

 + If you are new to GitHub or git, please consider reading those two guides: